 5. Santo Domingo Museum - Temple of Qoricancha

-The Temple of Qoricancha, known as the Temple of the Sun, and the Santo Domingo Museum form a fascinating cultural complex that highlights both Inca architecture and Spanish colonial influence.
+The Temple of Qoricancha, known as the Temple of the Sun, and the Santo Domingo Museum in Cusco form a fascinating cultural complex that highlights both Inca architecture and Spanish colonial influence.
 Qoricancha was the most sacred site of the Inca Empire, dedicated to the worship of the sun.
 After the conquest, the Spaniards built the convent of Santo Domingo over the impressive Inca foundations, creating a unique architectural synthesis.

 Today, the museum displays an impressive collection that includes Inca artifacts and colonial religious art.
 You can explore the well-preserved remains of the Inca walls that were once part of the temple and the galleries that now display the history and art of the colonial period.